hwikgren/PNANetwork/Lists/readme.md

 * E.g.,
 * +668-600 Assurbanipal and/or later
 * 1 7th century probably reign of Assurbanipal or later
-* If the dating of an individual is the second line (without the number (= frequency)), use the first line as the Time attribute in the networks
+* If the dating of an individual is the second line (without the number (= frequency)), use the first line as the person's Time attribute in the network
 ***Tero: tämän timeperiods-tiedoston alusta voisi poistaa suomenkielisen kommenttirivin***